 Arrangement Loop Control in Ableton

 This Max for Live device lets you set up multiple loop regions in Ableton Live’s Arrangement quick and easy.
-You just need to add MIDI clips for each area which you want to be set to loop automatically.
+You just need to add MIDI clips for each area you want to set to loop automatically.

 You can as well determine how many times this area should be looped before the transport keeps on playing to the next part by simply naming the MIDI clips.